cloudmesh-community/book/chapters/cloud/chameleon/user-guide.md

 ### Snapshots

-The instance list page shown above has an option 'Create Snapshot' that allows you to save a copy of the disk contents of a running virtual machine.
+The instance list page shown previously has an option 'Create Snapshot' that allows you to save a copy of the disk contents of a running virtual machine.
 This allows you to start new virtual machines in the future that are identical to this one and is an easy way to save any changes